Development

 bug-nnnnnnn: removed frog from tree class

 For multiple bugs fixed within a single pull request, list the bugs out individually.
-For example:

 bug-nnnnnnn, bug-nnnnnnn: removed frog from tree class